ArmaAchilles/Achilles/docs/source/intro/installing-achilles.rst

 1. Installing from Steam Workshop
 ---------------------------------

-Installing `Achilles <https://github.com/ArmaAchilles/Achilles>`_ from its `Steam Workshop <https://steamcommunity.com/sharedfiles/filedetails/?id=723217262>`_ page is a fairly easy task.
+Installing `the Achilles mod <https://github.com/ArmaAchilles/Achilles>`_ from its `Steam Workshop <https://steamcommunity.com/sharedfiles/filedetails/?id=723217262>`_ page is a fairly easy task.
 You will need to install two mods, Achilles itself, and its dependency, CBA_A3.

 1.1.
 Subscribe to Achilles on Steam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^